Download & Installation

 Source code can be downloaded from GitHub or installed with pip

 This model is a work in progress and will be updated accordingly.
-If you want to subscribe to the openTEPES model updates send an email to andres.ramos@comillas.edu
+If you want to subscribe to the openTEPES model updates, send an email to andres.ramos@comillas.edu

 Installation

 There are 2 ways to get all required packages under Windows.
-We recommend using the Python distribution Anaconda.
-If you don’t want to use it or already have an existing Python (version 3.8 | 3.9 recommended, 2.7 is supported as well) installation, you can also download the required packages by yourself.
+We recommend using the Python distribution Miniconda.
+If you don’t want to use it or already have an existing Python installation, you can also download the required packages by yourself.

 Miniconda (recommended)